 Level 3 counselling 2010 (Adult Education CPCAB

 I spent over two years volunteering at a local counselling service for adults.
 During this time and beyond (four years) I also volunteered at a local young persons counselling service.
 Where I had the privilege to work with people who experienced many diverse challenges.I have also worked in a middle school supporting young people in a pastoral and latterly working as a school Counsellor.
+I now work in private practise only.

 British Association for Counselling & Psychotherapy